ruairidhMunro/KlebLib/styleguide.md

  ## Docstrings

-  All modules should have docstrings, along with exported classes and functions, and public methods, as outlined in [PEP 257](https://peps.python.org/pep-0257/)
+  All modules should have docstrings, as should exported classes and functions, and public methods, as outlined in [PEP 257](https://peps.python.org/pep-0257/)